Pineapple

 Medicinal Use

 In Central and South America the juice was consumed as a diuretic, gargled both for sore throats and to prevent seasickness.
 The juice has also been used to expedite labor.
 In Panama the leaf juice is used as a purgative, emmenagogue and vermifuge.
-Powdered pineapple was used to treat edema In Africa the rind was topically applied to fractures and hemorrhoids to reduce pain and inflammation.
+Powdered pineapple was used to treat edema in Africa the rind was topically applied to fractures and hemorrhoids to reduce pain and inflammation.
 In Panama, the leaf juice was used to bring on menstruation, remove parasites, and for intestinal cleansing.

 In Traditional Chinese Medicine pineapple is a yin tonic.
 It clears heat and damp, regulates water and disperses wind.
 Specifically, it is good for wind—damp.
 Ancient Chinese medical texts suggest it enters the stomach, spleen, and bladder.